 20. You always take it the wrong way.

-21. Why can’t you just let it go.
+21. Why can’t you just let it go?

 They say this to make it clear that they expect you to roll with their punches, and to convince you that what you feel is not significant.
-Long term, phrases like this can leave you feeling like your feelings don’t matter.
+Long term, narcissistic phrases like this can leave you feeling like your feelings don’t matter.

 22. That never happened.

-A classic gaslighting phrase; they say this to confuse you and make you question your own sanity.
+A classic gaslighting phrase; narcissists say this to confuse you and make you question your own sanity.
 Their hope is that you will believe them and eventually rely on them.
 When you are dependent, they will suck you into a cycle of narcissistic abuse.

-<h2″>23.
-Why can’t you be more like him/her.
+23. Why can’t you be more like him/her?

 They say this because they have an idea of who they want you to be and are trying to change you.
 They want to change you to meet their own needs without trying to get to know you.
 They do this because their only goal is to use you for their own gain, whatever that is.